Skip to main content

 We find ourselves at a financial crossroads for OCCP.

 The OCCP was intended to be solely fee funded, and no startup funding was allocated.
 This meant OHA has covered the costs of planning and implementation and planned to recoup these costs through program fees once the program launched.
-Stakeholders emphasized the importance of taking the time necessary to ensure the OCCP is successful before requiring broad participation.
+Partners emphasized the importance of taking the time necessary to ensure the OCCP is successful before requiring broad participation.
 Delaying required participation means OHA will not collect fee revenue this biennium, creating a budget shortfall.

-Stakeholder support for the OCCP has changed over time.
+Partner support for the OCCP has changed over time.

 This project ended up being more complex, more expensive, and has taken considerably longer to implement than anyone predicted.
 OHA encountered significant challenges in designing a program that addressed the complexities of business practices while meeting accrediting entity standards for credentialing.
-Despite our efforts to mitigate these challenges, we find that support across stakeholders has diminished over time.
+Despite our efforts to mitigate these challenges, we find that support across partners has diminished over time.

 Evaluating OCCP and competing priorities.